 (d) In the event of the Grantee's death or if the Committee determines, in its sole discretion, that the Grantee has become Disabled, in each case, after the Grant Date and prior to the end of the Performance Period, (i) 100% of the target number of PRSUs shall become immediately vested and, regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's death) with respect to the target number of PRSUs and (ii) any PRSUs in excess of the target number shall be forfeited.
-In the event the Grantee dies or becomes Disabled (as determined by the Committee in its sole discretion) on or after the end of the Performance Period and prior to (or on) the Settlement Date, the Grantee shall be entitled to receive shares of Stock underlying all vested PRSUs, and regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue the applicable number of shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's death).
+In the event the Grantee dies or becomes Disabled (as determined by the Committee in its sole discretion) on or after the end of the Performance Period and prior to (or on) the Settlement Date, the Grantee shall be entitled to receive shares of Stock underlying all vested PRSUs, and regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue the applicable number of shares of Stock to the Grantee (or the Grantee's designated beneficiary or estate executor in the event of the Grantee's designated PRSUs, and regardless of the Grantee's deferral election, the Company, as soon as reasonably practicable, shall issue the applicable number of shares of Stock to the Grantee's designated beneficiary or estate executor in the event of the Grantee's death).